eove/his-api/docs/eove-his-interface.md

 Client can send message to server and these messages are mostly commands.
 This means message type will be an order like `DO_SOMETHING` or `GET_ME_SOMETHING`.

-Commands will often receive a positive response message like `DO_SOMETHING_SUCCEEDED`.
+Command messages will often receive a positive response message like `DO_SOMETHING_SUCCEEDED`.

-`DO_SOMETHING` or `GET_ME_SOMETHING` are not valid commands but are used in several examples because they are concise enough.
+`DO_SOMETHING` or `GET_ME_SOMETHING` are not valid messages but are used in several examples because they are concise enough.

 A message has the following simplified type: